 While these home remedies may be helpful, there are dog/cat skin allergy treatments available with your veterinarian if simple home measures are not sufficient.

 My pet is scratching their ears a lot - what does this mean?

 Dogs and cats with allergies also often have problems with their ears – especially dogs.
 The ear canals may become itchy and inflamed as part of a generalized allergic response or grow infected with yeast or bacteria.

 Signs your pet's ears are giving them problems include:

-If your dog's ears are affected by allergies, your dog will shake its head often due to the irritation.
+If your dog's ears are affected by allergies, your dog will shake their head often due to the irritation.
 They may also not want you to touch their head.
-If an infection is present, there will often be an odor or discharge from the ears.
+If an infection is present, there will usually be an odor or discharge from the ears.

 My pet has eye discharge from allergies - what should I do?

 Cat allergies can cause your cat's eyes to be watery and irritated.
 Common allergies that can affect your cat's eyes include pollen, mold, dust, perfumes, household cleaning products, and some medications.